phreeza/manuscript_axon_potentials/doc/manuscript.md

 terminations cancels out.
 Correspondingly, the low-frequency component amplitude reaches a local minimum.
-As the end of the projection zone approaches, the terminations outweigh the bifurcations, and the amplitude increases, but the polarity is reversed (Rows 7&8 in Figure 1B).
+As the end of the projection zone approaches, the terminations outweigh the bifurcations, and the amplitude increases, but the polarity is reversed (red box in Figure 1B).
 As the axon bundle ends, there are no longer any bifurcations or terminations, and the amplitude decays.